-The common answer you may hear is too much estrogen or not enough progesterone.
-But we covered that in the Part 1 and it only describes what the condition is, not what actually causes it.
-I see this all the time; people say they have diabetes, rheumatoid arthritis or attention deficit disorder.
+In other conditions, I see this all the time; people say they have diabetes, rheumatoid arthritis or attention deficit disorder.
 While the diagnosis is correct, the diagnosis should be just the beginning of the process.
-The question that you should ask next is why.
-I would estimate that 98% of all conditions have a known why.
-The hard part about the why is that it usually includes more than a single cause as you will see in estrogen dominance.
+The question that you should ask next is WHY.

 A proper functioning liver is the hallmark of health.
 In a healthy state, the liver detoxifies excess estrogen through two phases commonly referred to as phase 1 and phase 2 detoxification.

 Phase 2 is responsible for binding the estrogen produced in Phase 1 and helping you to excrete it.
-If Phase 2 is impaired, you will only excrete a portion of what you should.
-The excess hormones then get to go back into circulation to wreak havoc.
+If Phase 2 is impaired, you will only excrete or eliminate a portion of the estrogen that you would optimally.
+The excess hormones then get to go back into circulation and cab wreak havoc creating all the symptoms associated with estrogen dominance.

-Bad bugs can significantly contribute to estrogen dominance.
 Let’s imagine you have a perfectly healthy liver and everything is working well.
-Your liver sends out an excess estrogen molecule, properly bound and ready to go down the drain.
-If you have bad bugs in your gut, these bugs are able to unconjugate or unbind estrogens that should go down the drain and let them free back into circulation again.
+Your liver properly detoxifies some estrogen molecules and send it back out to your digestive tract, properly bound and ready to go into your stool and down the drain.
+If you have a high level of bad bugs in your gut, then these bugs are able to unconjugate or unbind (aka reverse) all the hard work that your liver did to detoxify estrogens.
+While these old and excess estrogens should have been excreted from your body, instead they end up getting freed and released into circulation.

 Diet, Lifestyle, Exercise, Sleep, Toxins